The road to Tecate Peak starts a mere 1500 feet from the border. The road follows the wall for a bit before beginning its steep ascent to the summit.

 As I neared the summit, I found a nice spot to park and get some dirt under my feet.
 The view was equally spectacular.
 Far to the north, I could spy San Gorgonio’s snow-capped summit.
-So many other peaks I have had summited also filled my view.
+So many other peaks I have summited also filled my view.

 There isn’t a marker here that I could spot, but there is a metal post in concrete.
 I headed back down the road, never spotting another car.
 Looking forward to attempting the Sombreros later this week.
-If you choose to hike this peak, the round-trip distance is about 10 miles and completely exposed.
+If you choose to hike this peak, the round-trip distance is about 10 miles, and completely exposed.